Information for Beginners

 Can I come and watch?

-You are welcome to come and see what a riding lesson involves but we don't encourage an audience - riders are here to enjoy learning, not put on a show to visitors.
 We don't allow visitors dogs into the yard and smoking is strictly prohibited.
 We also ask that you do not feed the horses.
 Our horses are like athletes, all on a carefully balanced diet to keep them fit and healthy, so feeding them treats doesn't help, however much they might try to persuade you!

 How do I get a job working with horses?